MileHacker Logo

 Walkable City

-Orvieto's historic center is highly pedestrian-friendly, with most major attractions within walking distance.
+Orvieto's historic center is highly pedestrian-friendly, with the majority of major points of interest within walking distance.

 Guided Exploration

-Guided walking tours of the historic center and the Orvieto Underground are available.
+Guided tours on foot of the historical core and the Orvieto Underground are available.

 Cycling Tips